5 Ways to Become a Much Better Author

 5. Don't Reinvent the Wheel When Turning Your Manuscript into an eBook

-Full disclosure: Because we believe in honesty and transparency, we want to tell you that some of the links on this page are affiliate links.
+Disclosure: Some of the links on this page are affiliate links.
 That means if you buy certain things offered on this page, we get a small commission.
 That's a pretty standard business practice, and it doesn't cost you anything extra.
 We're letting you know because it's what honest people do.